JanaAhurtsova/graphiql-app/README.md

 # GraphiQL-App
 GraphiQL is a playground/IDE for graphQL requests.
+This app uses Rick and Morty API
 ### Running and start
 * Clone this repo: `$ git clone https://github.com/JanaAhurtsova/graphiql-app.git`
 * Go to downloaded folder: `$ cd graphiql-app`